IurieCezar/personal-webpage/README.md

 `git clone https://github.com/IurieCezar/personal-webpage`

-* Navigate to the project directory:
+* Navigate to the project directory

 * From within the project directory, to launch the webpage double-click on: